-- An SX-200 ELx Controller, page 8

-- One or two Control Triple CIM Cards
+- An SX-200 ELx Controller - One or two Control Triple CIM Cards

-- One Bay Control Card III for each SX-200 system.

 SX-200 EL/ML Peripheral Devices

 The SX-200 EL and the SX-200 ML offer a wide range of peripheral devices to meet the voice and data switching needs of virtually all small to medium enterprises.
 The SX-200 EL now offers Voice over IP functionality and adds new IP phones and conference units to its long list of supported peripherals.
 Both the SX-200 ML and the SX-200 EL continue to support the highly successful SUPERSET line of telephones.